Prostir

 Quick answer

-• LangGraph starts from code, graph state, nodes, edges, and deployment/runtime choices; Prostir starts from a public agent, skill, or flow that can be shared or sold.
+LangGraph starts from code, graph state, nodes, edges, and deployment/runtime choices; Prostir starts from a private-by-default Agent or Skill.
+Its separate Flow product is currently a Preview, not production-shipped automation.

-• They can sit together: LangGraph can run surrounding automation, while Prostir hosts the agent product that customers and AI clients reach.
+They can sometimes sit together: LangGraph handles the job it is built for, while Prostir hosts the Agent or Skill that customers and AI clients reach.

 01